 And without any hesitation or embarrassment whatsoever, he told me that there was a year in there that he (James) had had a very rough year financially, and was in a real bind coming up on the holidays.
 My Dad could sense it, and went to James and asked him if he had the money to give his kids a nice Christmas.
 James told him that, no, probably not.
 He said my Dad gave him money to buy his three kids presents.
 He also bought him a ham and some other food for a Christmas dinner, and that my Dad and my uncle cut and delivered him two loads of firewood to see that he got through the season with heat for his family.
 He told a few other stories in the same vein of my Dad helping people through the holidays.

 I need to tell you right now, I shed a tear listening to James tell me all of these things.
 For those years as a kid, I may have been selfish and wished for more than I had gotten.
 As I grew older, I thought I learned the truth and thought my Dad was really cool for making that year of ’86 extra special.
 But now, all these years later, I learned the rest of the story.
 I learned that even though I doubted the validity of Santa Claus being real, he IS most definitely alive and well.
 I learned that the real Santa is a hard-working man who wants the best for his family, but he is also a caring and kind man to everyone else too.
-He is a humble man, as he never felt the need to talk about all these things he done for people.
+He is a humble man, as he never felt the need to talk about all these things he did for people.
 And I’m sure that the spirit of Santa Claus lives in many more men than just my own Dad.

 Through these experiences, he has taught me to care for others, and he has taught me love.
-Heck, all the things I mentioned in the article I wrote last Christmas about all the great things my Dad gave us each year was inspired by the Christmas of ’86, and at the time of writing, I had no idea just how far-reaching his Christmas spirit carried.
+Heck, all the things I mentioned in the article I wrote last Christmas about all the great things my Dad gave us each year were inspired by the Christmas of ’86, and at the time of writing, I had no idea just how far-reaching his Christmas spirit carried.

 It may have taken 37 years now to learn the lesson to this degree, but I go into this coming Christmas season with a newfound outlook and a new attitude.
 I hope you get something from this story to take with you, and I hope THIS is the most wonderful and magical Christmas of your years.